jup-ag/space-station/docs/misc/10-sdk-api-license-agreement.md

 l. take any action that would subject the API or SDK to any third-party terms, including without limitation any open source software licence terms.

-3.3 Without prejudice of the generality of the foregoing, where the Licensee’s Product is competitive (whether wholly or partially) with the API or the Service, Jupiter shall have the right to access the Licensee’s Product and/or request the Licensee for information regarding the Licensee’s Product.
-Jupiter shall be granted a non-exclusive, royalty-free, non-transferable, non-sublicensable licence to use the Licensee’s Product (including without limitation any application programming interface, software development kit, logos, brand information, technical information or data or information in connection with any aspect of the Licensee’s Product) for any purpose.
+3.3 Without prejudice of the generality of the foregoing, where the Licensee's Product is competitive (whether wholly or partially) with the API or the Service, Jupiter shall have the right to access the Licensee's Product and/or request the Licensee for information regarding the Licensee's Product.
+Jupiter shall be granted a non-exclusive, royalty-free, non-transferable, non-sublicensable licence to use the Licensee's Product (including without limitation any application programming interface, software development kit, logos, brand information, technical information or data or information in connection with any aspect of the Licensee's Product) for any purpose.

 3.4 Third Party Software.
-Licensee acknowledges that effective utilization of the API and SDK may require the use of a development tool, compiler and other software and technology of third parties (“Third Party Software”).
+Licensee acknowledges that effective utilization of the API and SDK may require the use of a development tool, compiler and other software and technology of third parties ("Third Party Software").
 Licensee is solely responsible for procuring such Third-Party Software and technology and the necessary licenses for the use thereof.
 Jupiter makes no representation or warranty concerning Third Party Software and shall have no obligation or liability with respect to Third Party Software.

 3.5 No right is granted to Licensee to sublicense its rights hereunder.
 All rights not expressly granted are reserved by Jupiter and, except as expressly set forth herein, no license is granted by Jupiter under this Agreement directly, by implication, estoppel or otherwise, under any patent, copyright, trade secret or trademark or other intellectual property rights of Jupiter.
 Nothing herein shall be deemed to authorize Licensee to use Jupiter`s trademarks or trade names in Licensee's advertising, marketing, promotional, sales or related materials.
 Jupiter reserves all rights not otherwise expressly granted in this Agreement.